Eurekaleo/Eurekaleo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
 I am now an incoming PhD student at School of Computing in **National University of Singapore**.
 Fortunately, I will be supervised by Prof. Mong Li Lee and Prof. Wynne Hsu at Center for Trusted Internet and Community (CTIC).
-Prior to that, I received my master degree from **National University of Singapore** and bachelor degree from **Wuhan University**.
+Prior to that, I received my master degree from **NUS** and bachelor degree from **Wuhan University**.

 My research interest includes **Human-centered AI, Vision and Language, Multimodal Large Language Model.**